All Portrait Photoshoot

 you just need to appear pretty in photos.

 The albums on this page are listed in order of the date of shoot, from newest (top) to oldest (bottom).
 Each album may contain multiple themes and various number of photos.
 Click the photo to view its full set of photos and write-up about the model and the shoot.

 Disclaimer: The write-ups for each individual album/model are limited to the interaction with the models between the planning phase to the delivery of the final photos.
 As no one is perfect, I do not imply that my models are flawless.
 Most of them are especially nice and trustful towards me because they bother to find out about me and that I show them respect during the shoots.

-Bringing the best out of every model
+Beautify subject and bring the best out of her

 Most of my models (clients and friends) are not professional models.
 Portraiture shoot is not about getting the most beautiful model to work together but how the photographer can bring the best out of the model; it is about the transformation even though most people could and would only look at the final product.
 Photography is also about capturing the moment to implant the desired impression and improving the visual pleasure of the viewers.

 Without doubt, working with an appealing model has an edge over working with an average one.
 However, I do like to challenge myself, as long as the model is willing to cooperate fully.